tuhin37/gocomponents/runner/README.md

 - download `gocomponents` package from github, by execuiting `go get -u github.com/tuhin37/gocomponents`.
   Alternatively, you can specify a required version number of this repo by execuiting `go get -u github.com/tuhin37/gocomponents@v1.0.9`

-At this point you are ready to play around with the `runner` component.
-Refer the example and explanation bellow for more details
+Now you're set to experiment with the `runner` component.
+Check out the examples  below for more details.

 #### Concepts with exmaples